 View the official press release.

-HITRUST Authorized External Assessor Council and Quality Subcommittee
+HITRUST Authorized External Assessor Council

 Now in its second year, the HITRUST Authorized External Assessor Council has grown to 25 appointees, representing a broad range of experience in information security and privacy.
 The council provides a forum to ensure that HITRUST Authorized External Assessors can directly submit input to HITRUST thereby influencing the HITRUST CSF Assurance program to continually ensure and evolve its integrity, effectiveness, and efficiency.
 The creation of the Quality Subcommittee further upholds the continued focus on maintaining a standard of excellence.